This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-A seizure is an episode of abnormal brain activity that can cause jerky muscle movements, loss of consciousness, or confusion.
+A seizure is an episode of abnormal brain activity.
+A seizure can cause jerky muscle movements, loss of consciousness, or confusion.
+A new-onset seizure is a seizure that happens for the first time.
 The cause of your child's seizure may not be known.
 A seizure can be triggered by medicine, a head injury, a stroke, or exposure to alcohol or other toxins.
 In children younger than 6 years, a fever can sometimes trigger a seizure.
 This is called a febrile seizure.

 Your child may need any of the following:

-- Anticonvulsants may be given to stop a seizure or to prevent another seizure.
+- Seizure medicine may be given to control or prevent another seizure.

 Your child may need to follow these safety measures for up to 12 months after his seizure.
 Ask for more information.